SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 *"Then, I guess you won't be checking off this smile from your list."*

 With that, Pinkie snaps, letting out years of pent up hatred and aggression for her reflection.
 She pulls back her hoof and hurls it full-force into the mirror.
-Her reflection stares back at her with shock and surprise.
+Her reflection stares back at her with shock.
 As the mirror shatters, the reflection breaks into hundreds of tiny shards.

-The mirror falls piece by piece into the sink and blood starts to drip from Pinkie's hoof onto the broken glass in the sink.
+The mirror falls piece by piece into the sink as blood drips down Pinkie's hoof and onto the broken glass in the sink.
 Pinkie stands there in silence, trying to comprehend what she just did.

-She slowly pulls her hoof away as more bits of broken mirror fall into the sink.
-She looks at the thin line of blood running from her hoof to the sink.
+Her hoof shakes as she slowly pulls it away from the shattered mirror.
+More bits fall off into the sink.
+She looks at the thin line of blood running down her hoof.
 As the surge of anger fades she begins to cry.
-How did it come to this?
+How did it get this bad?

 She finally snaps out of it and sighs.
-She starts to wash her hoof in the sink, ignoring the glass filling the bowl.
+She washes the blood off her hoof in the sink, ignoring the pieces of mirror.
+The water slowly fills up the sink due to the blockage.
 Her hoof is clean and the blood is washed down the drain.

-She dries her hoof off and wipes away her tears.
+She dries off her hoof and wipes away her tears.

 She makes her way slowly back to her checklist before crossing out the last item on her list.